yrutschle/conf2struct/README.md

-Error handling is performed directly by the parser, using standard conventions: printing an error description and synopsis in case of failure.
+Error handling is performed directly by the parser, using standard conventions: printing an error description and synopsis in case of failure, and returning with a negative value.
+Returning 0 means it all went well.

 Command line option names is derived from the levels